confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/docs/troubleshooting/README.md

 a configuration issue in the peer pod VM, and it fails to connect to the cloud-api-adaptor process, then it will be automatically deleted, removing the ability to debug this problem.
 To override this behaviour, set `PEERPODS_DEVELOPER_MODE` to `true` in the peer-pods-cm configmap.
+> [!NOTE]
+> In developer mode, the `PEERPODS_LIMIT_PER_NODE` defaults to 1 to avoid Kubernetes creating multiple instances of
+> pods that don't work.
+If you wish to override this then please set the value in peer-pods-cm.